Kartikmzn7/MicroVision-nextgen/README.md

 - 📈 Optimized for recruiter impact
 - 🔒 Compliant with ISO, GST, and government mandates
 - 🌱 Includes sustainability, recycling, and battery passport logic
+- 🧪 Validated with binder.json, journey.json, and evidence.json

 ---